-The uncertainty of the Norwegian supply to the EU is mostly related to investment in discovered and undiscovered resources in the southern gas fields, which is well connected to the EU gas market by pipelines25.
+The uncertainty of the Norwegian supply to the EU is mostly related to investment in discovered and undiscovered resources in the southern gas fields, which is well connected to the EU gas market by pipelines.
 Norway has no significant domestic demand and almost solely supplies the EU market (excluding LNG production).
 The northern gas fields are not connected to the EU market via pipelines, and LNG is produced for the global gas market.
 If an infrastructure investment to connect these gas fields with the southern infrastructure going to EU is made, the Norwegian supply potential for the EU would increase notably, but also affect the production and transport cost.

-24 ENTSOG Workshop: GAZPROM'S NATURAL GAS PRODUCTION AND EXPORT STRATEGY
+&lt;sup>20 ENTSOG Workshop: GAZPROM'S NATURAL GAS PRODUCTION AND EXPORT STRATEGY

-25 ENTSOG Workshop: Norwegian Supply (Gassco)
+&lt;sup>21 ENTSOG Workshop: Norwegian Supply (Gassco)